All essays

 Vatsal Gaonkar·

-There is a quiet violence in the phrase 'more intelligent.'
-It assumes a single axis, a ladder everyone is climbing, a top.
+There is a quiet condescension in the phrase 'more intelligent'.
+It assumes a single axis, a ladder everyone is climbing, to the top.
 In the work of evaluating people and systems — which I have done for most of my career — I have watched that assumption do real damage.
 Almost nothing important about a mind reduces to a point on that ladder, and yet the ladder is how we distribute authority, funding, and trust.

 The instruments, not the ladder